volkmannp/ntbgraphics/README.md

 single function\!
 Also note that the directory within these lines aims for working on every computer by accessing the data provided within the package.
-If you want to work using your own files and directories, they might rather look like this: “/Users/user/Documents/experiments/ntb/run1”
+If you want to work using your own files, the directory might rather look like
+this: “/Users/user/Documents/experiments/ntb/run1”

 ``` r
 ## clear workspace and load libraries (and functions)